To fully explore my transition from Christian fundamentalism to atheism would require an

 or solve every problem.
 As highly improbable as this storyline was, to me it was more plausible

 than early religious legends (like the Bible) were.
+(Note: In a later draft, there was no time

 In 2004, I worked on a story about a genetically-engineered police officer in the near future.